Please provide your zip code to see plans in your area.

 For some people enrolled in individual market health coverage through a health insurance marketplace/exchange, Medicare is just around the corner.
 And while people have been transitioning from individual coverage to Medicare for decades, the process changed a bit once the Affordable Care Act (ACA) was enacted.

-If you’re already receiving Social Security or Railroad Retirement benefits, the government will automatically enroll you in Medicare Part A the month you turn 65.
-Otherwise, you’ll have a seven-month window during which you can enroll in Medicare.
-It starts three months before the month you turn 65.
+If you’re already receiving Social Security or Railroad Retirement benefits, the government will automatically enroll you in Medicare Part A the month you turn 65, with your Medicare card arriving in the mail about three months before you turn 65.

 Prior to 2014, coverage in the individual market generally terminated automatically when an enrollee reached age 65.
 Age was a limiting factor for enrollment – people 65 and over typically could not obtain coverage in the individual market, nor could they keep it once they reached 65, even if they were not eligible for Medicare.

 That has changed under the Affordable Care Act, so you’ll need to actively cancel your exchange coverage in order to transition to Medicare.